hdorgeval/cucumber6-ts-starter/README.md

 Starter project to write and debug cucumber-js v6 features in TypeScript language.

+!!! this template is intended to work with cucumber-js v6 only.
+For cucumber-js v7 this template has been migrated in [cucumber7-ts-starter](https://github.com/hdorgeval/cucumber7-ts-starter) !!!

 ## After cloning the repo

 * run the command `npm install`.